USC Law School Acceptance Rate

 First-year law students are not allowed to work, while second-and third-year students are permitted up to 20 hours a week of part-time employment.

-The costs for the autumn 2022 semester are shown in the table below.
+The costs for the fall 2023 semester are shown in the table below.
 Unless otherwise stated, these fees are also charged in the same amount for the spring semester.

 Note: The credit for your admission deposit will be divided in half, with one half applied to your spring semester payment and the other half to your autumn semester account.